readthedocs/readthedocs.org/docs/development/design/build-images.rst

 The main difference with the current approach are:

-* the image spin is selected depending on the OS version
+* the image to spin up is selected depending on the OS version
 * all language dependencies are installed at build time
 * languages not offering binaries are pre-compiled by Read the Docs and stored in the cache
-* miniconda/mambaforge are now managed with the same management tool
+* miniconda/mambaforge are now managed with the same management tool (e.g. ``asdf install python miniconda3-4.7.12``)

 Specifying extra languages requirements